Talking about Past Habits in English: Used to, Would, and Past Simple

 Use would when you talk about repeated past actions, especially in storytelling and NOT for states.

-Use the past simple when you describe a past routine in the past, or when you’re telling a story.
+Use the past simple when you describe a routine during a clearly finished period or when you tell a story.

 A small style tip for advanced students